als-computing/bluesky-web/README.md

 ```

 To verify it is running navigate to http://localhost:8080/pvws

+More information on simulated PV's that can be subscribed to by PVWS can be found [`here`](https://control-system-studio.readthedocs.io/en/latest/core/pv/doc/index.html)
 ## Python Server
 Optionally create a python environment prior to installing libraries.
 ```